 Creating a story is often the first step a designer or stager takes when preparing a color palette for staging.
 Home buyers often choose a home because of how they assume their life will be while living in the home.
-How a buyer feels in your home can be as important as the amenities your home offers.
-When creating your home's story, ask yourself what image do you want to give buyers about living there?
+How a buyer feels in your home can be as important as the amenities the home offers.
+When creating your home's story, ask yourself: What image do you want to give buyers about living there?

 Appeal to Home Buyers With the Right Color Palette

 If you want to convey a sense that your home is a peaceful place to recharge after a busy week, you would choose colors that are soothing, natural, and calm.
 A monochromatic color scheme is the most soothing choice for staging a home.
 If you want to instead convey that the house is perfect for an artistic and creative person, you could decorate with lively colors and artsy accessories.
 The secret is to use color to enhance your home's possibilities, not your own personal style.
 Creating a story for your home should take you thirty minutes or less.
 Buyers choose a home based on how they imagine their lives will be when they move in.
 Your job is to tell that story to the buyers so that they can see themselves living in your home.